-Through the application of the principles of Tikanga Maori, the Co-Op provides the right structure for the creation of jobs for landowning whanau.
-A business format that accords with Tikanga Maori.
-From the small holder through to the larger multi-ownership land blocks.
-Jobs that create income opportunities for elder, retiring Maori returning home to their whenua to enjoy their golden years.
-Not as "wards" of the State, but as productive people whose traditional ownership of land drives a desire to improve both their lot in later life and to ensure continuity of ownership according to kaitiakitanga.
+Through the application of the principles of Tikanga Maori, the Co-Op provides the right structure for the creation of jobs for landowning whanau through long-term taonga supply agreements that accord with Tikanga Maori.
+This purchase guarantee creates income opportunities for Maori landowners as productive people whose traditional ownership of land drives a desire to improve the living standards of their whanau and to ensure continuity of ownership according to kaitiakitanga.

 For too long the native land titles system set up in Aotearoa/NZ during the colonial era has forced Native Title landowners to enter into economically subservient partnering arrangements with those who have access to capital.
 The Co-Op will be part of the change process as landowners move into a position of equitably contracted farm gate payments for product supply supported by profit sharing from a Co-Op that the landowners own.

 All Grower-Producer (transacting shareholder) whanau members of the Co-Op share in the profit distribution from the proprietary, value adding consumer products that form part of the value integration chain.
 This delivers extra incometo the Grower-Producer whanau through a dividend payment process.

 Central to every Maori community across the entire country, is the Marae, many of which are in dire need of funds to repair, refurbish and/or upgrade in order to continue to provide the spiritual eco-sphere that a Marae delivers to its local community.
 The Co-Op will collect a 2.5% extraction royalty on all retail (value added) consumer product sales, based on the sales value of the value-added products (“Approved Products”) to a retailer and pay this into a trustee managed Marae Support Fund, (“MSF”)